EliotJanvier/workshop_modular/README.md

 throw_in_the_sky(truck);
 ```
 In the code sample above, you can see that:
-- there are two objects, representing a car and a truck
+- there are two objects, representing a **car** and a **truck**
-- both of these objects have *member functions* or ***methods*** that can be called just like normal functions, with the difference that they are accessible only through their object.
+- both of these objects have ***methods*** (or *member functions*) that can be called just like normal functions, with the difference that they are accessible only through their object.
 - the throw_in_the_sky can take both a car_t and a truck_t as argument, and treats them the same way.
 This is not normally possible in classical C without passing additionnal parameters to define the type of the objects.

-With modular C, it is not necessary to keep track of the type of objects because they contain their own functionalities, and a lot of work can be abstracted in order to reduce the quantity of code.
+With modular C, it is not necessary to keep track of the type of objects because they contain their own functionalities, and a lot of work can be **abstracted** in order to reduce the quantity of code.

 Let's see how to do this.